SGCMarketing/sgcConsole/README.md

 sgcConsole logs commands to the console in a structured way such that it is easy to debug code.
 Sections (or functions) are used to create a console log that looks like an executed piece of 'sudo code'.

+From version 1.0.10, sgcConsole is now implemented as a class, requiring initialisation using the `new` keyword.

 Note that in order for the colours to work, you must have a console/terminal that supports colours.
 By default both bash and zsh do.
 Developed and tested on a Mac, but should work fine on Windows and Unix.

 [![Build Status](https://api.travis-ci.org/tj/sgcconsole.js.svg?branch=master)](http://travis-ci.org/tj/sgcconsole.js)